castorini/pyserini/README.md

 ## Usage of the Index Reader API

-The `IndexReaderUtils` class can be used to iterate over the index, extract the document/collection frequencies, postings list or BM25 score of a term, and obtain the document vector of a given document.
+The `IndexReaderUtils` class provides functionalities for accessing and manipulating an inverted index.

 **IMPORTANT NOTE:** Be aware whether a method takes or returns _analyzed_ or _unanalyzed_ terms.
 "Analysis" refers to processing by a Lucene `Analyzer`, which typically includes tokenization, stemming, stopword removal, etc.